Bitcoin Treasuries of Public Bitcoin Miners

 CAN logo Canaan, Inc. CAN

-You can explore historical Bitcoin Treasury data by scrolling through monthly records or selecting specific mining companies to view their entire treasury history.
+You can explore historical Bitcoin Treasury data by scrolling through monthly records or selecting specific companies to view acquisitions and disposals of BTC.
 Key metrics are also visualized through interactive charts to help you analyze trends over time.

 Satoshis per Share is a metric that shows how much Bitcoin exposure an investor gains per share of a publicly traded company's stock, measured in Satoshis (the smallest unit of Bitcoin).
 It’s calculated by converting the company’s total Bitcoin holdings into Satoshis (1 Bitcoin = 100,000,000 Satoshis) and dividing by the number of outstanding shares.
 For example, if a company holds 5,000 BTC and has 50 million shares outstanding, it would have 10,000 Satoshis per share.

 mNAV, or Bitcoin NAV Multiple, is a metric that shows how highly a company’s Bitcoin treasury is valued by the market.
-It’s calculated by dividing the company’s market capitalization by the USD value of its Bitcoin holdings at the time they were last reported.
+It’s calculated by dividing the company’s market capitalization by the USD value of its Bitcoin holdings.
+By default, the USD value is calculated using the current Bitcoin market price for the most recent holdings data.
+When viewing historical data, the USD value is based on the Bitcoin market price on the date the holdings were reported.
 For example, if a company has a market cap of $500 million and holds $100 million worth of Bitcoin, its mNAV would be 5.
 This means the market is valuing the company at 5 times the value of its Bitcoin holdings, potentially reflecting premiums for other assets, operations, or investor sentiment.

 %Mcap is the percentage of a company’s market capitalization that is represented by the USD value of its Bitcoin Treasury.
 It is calculated by dividing the value of the company’s Bitcoin holdings (in USD) by its total market cap, then multiplying by 100 to express it as a percentage.
 This metric gives investors a sense of how significant Bitcoin is to the company’s overall valuation.